Georgia State vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 30, 2021

 - Georgia Southern has played seven games, with three wins against the spread.

-- The Eagles have been underdogs by 6.5 points or more three times this year and covered the spread once.
+- The Eagles have covered the spread once this year when underdogs by 6.5 points or more (in three chances).

-- Georgia Southern's games this year have hit the over four times in six opportunities (66.7%).
+- Georgia Southern's games this season have gone over the total in four out of six opportunities (66.7%).

-- Georgia Southern is 2-0 against the spread and 2-1 overall when the team amasses more than 413.9 yards.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team piles up more than 413.9 yards.

 - The Eagles have turned the ball over seven times, one fewer times than the Panthers have forced turnovers (8).